Posted: 7/15/21 | July 15th, 2021

 - Attend the Natchez Pilgrimage – During the Natchez Pilgrimage in the spring, all of the private historical homes open up to the public.
-The costumed guides explain the history of the home, their family, and the region.
+The costumed guides explain the history of the home, their owners, and the region.
 It’s the city’s biggest annual event, and there are some 20 homes on display.

-- See the Emerald Mount – Constructed sometime between the 13th and 17th centuries, it was an elevated place of worship for the Plaquemine Native Americans.
+- See the Emerald Mount – Constructed sometime between the 13th and 17th centuries, this was an elevated place of worship for the Plaquemine Native Americans.
 All kinds of animal bones have been found nearby, leading researchers to believe it was the site of religious or sacred activity.

 Month 2: South, Southwestern US, West Coast